How to Avoid International ATM Fees When Traveling Abroad

 Can I avoid currency conversion fees abroad?

 Yes.
-Always choose to be charged in local currency instead of U.S. dollars to avoid Dynamic Currency Conversion markups.
+Always choose to be charged in local currency instead of U.S. dollars to avoid Dynamic Currency Conversion (DCC) markups.

 Do credit unions offer lower international ATM fees?